rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	az sql db create --resource-group mmlsparklab-rg --server SERVER_NAME --name DATABASE_NAME --service-objective S0
 	```

 You now have a resource group that contains a database and a database server.
-If you would like to verify that they were created, open the [Azure Portal](https://portal.azure.com) in your browser, click **Resource groups** in the ribbon on the left, and then click the resource group named "mmlsparklab-rg."
+If you would like to verify that they were created, open the [Azure Portal](https://portal.azure.com) in your browser, click **Resource groups** in the ribbon on the left side of the portal, and then click the resource group named "mmlsparklab-rg."
 The resource group should contain two resources, as pictured below.
 The resource names will differ depending on how you named the database and database server.

 ![Contents of the "mmlsparklab-rg" resource group](Images/resource-group.png)